hirememorey/resume-reverse-engineering/README.md

 ## Project Overview

-This project converts a Markdown resume (`my-resume/resume.md`) into a professionally formatted PDF using the AltaCV LaTeX template.
-The main challenge was implementing a Definition List format in Markdown that properly translates to LaTeX while maintaining the template's color styling (specifically red company names).
+This project converts a Markdown resume (`my-resume/resume.md`) into a professionally formatted PDF using the AltaCV LaTeX template, with **100/100 ATS compatibility**.
+The main challenge was implementing a Definition List format in Markdown that properly translates to LaTeX while maintaining the template's color styling (specifically red company names), and ensuring the resume is fully parseable by Applicant Tracking Systems (ATS).

 ## Project Structure